 DNA testing of descendants of Thomas Shattocke (ca. 1500) show that they have a common ancestor who was born in 1505 AD.
 This is almost exactly the right date.

-I have discovered that the spelling of the surname as "Shattick" is not entirely confined to North Molton.
-In the first entries in the parish records of West Bagborough in Somerset we see the surname spelled that way.
+I have already presented reasons why I think the North Molton Shatticks were from the West Bagborough area in Somerset.
+But there is other evidence.
+In the first entries in the parish records of West Bagborough in Somerset we see the surname spelled "Shattick."
+There is only one other place in the world where the name is spelled that way at this time: West Bagborough.
 Thomas Shattick, who I believe was the founder of the North Molton Shattockes, was born only 5 miles from West Bagborough about 1500.
 If he was educated, and there is reason to believe he was, then he could very well have carried that spelling with him to North Molton.
 The name is found in the North Molton registers from the beginning (1565) for the next 135 years.
 In West Bagborough the spelling of that name is found from the same year (1565) to 1576.
 The spelling may be due to the way the name was pronounced in West Bagborough, so that even if Thomas Shattick did not dictate the spelling, he may have literally carried the spelling in his accent all the way to North Molton.

 The genealogy of North Molton Shatticks is presented at this bottom of this page.

 The Protestation Returns of 1641-2 act as a kind of census for men over the age of eighteen in Devon and Somerset.
 This map shows the distribution of Shattock adult males in 1642.